 Sterling set for its biggest weekly rise since Dec 2020 vs dollar

-May 20 (Reuters) - Sterling was set for its biggest weekly gain since December 2020 against a weakening dollar on Friday as the latest economic data suggested the market might not need to scale back much further its expectations for Bank of England rate hikes.
+May 20 (Reuters) - Sterling was set for its biggest weekly gain since December 2020 against a weakening dollar as the latest economic data suggested the market might not need to scale back its expectations for Bank of England rate hikes much further.

 The U.S. dollar was headed for its worst week since early February, showing fatigue after the currency's breathless 10%, 14-week surge.